nous-clawds4/tapestry-cli/docs/node-types/class-thread-header.md

 {
   "word": {
     "slug": "concept-header-for-the-concept-of-coffee-houses",
-    "name": "class thread header for the concept of coffee houses", "title": "Class Thread Header for the Concept of Coffee Houses", "wordTypes": ["word", "classThreadHeader"]
+    "name": "concept header for the concept of coffee houses", "title": "Concept Header for the Concept of Coffee Houses", "wordTypes": ["word", "conceptHeader"]
   },
-  "classThreadHeader": {
+  "conceptHeader": {
     "description": "A coffee house is a place to get coffee!", "oNames": {
       "singular": "coffee house",